This Is How Evaly Plans To Disrupt eCommerce Logistics In Bangladesh

 In many ways, ecommerce is a distribution business.
 Ecommerce marketplaces own the customer interaction, which gives them an upper hand in their relationship with the merchants and retailers who in turn agree to give a commission to these marketplaces on the sales.
 Hence, logistics, delivering the goods directly to the doorsteps of the customers, is a big part of what ecommerce exists for.

 People order online for various reasons.
 One strong reason is, of course, they are either unwilling to go to the market or don’t have access to the product source.
 Ecommerce bridges this gap.
 It delivers the product to the customer.
 This is imperative for the success of any ecommerce player.
 Timely delivery is among the highest priorities for most ecommerce customers.
-Unfortunately, this has been a challenge for ecommerce players in Bangladesh since the beginning.
+Unfortunately, this has been a challenge for ecommerce players in Bangladesh since the beginning, this is why these businesses need to start using link building for ecommerce stores.

 The poor delivery time and delivery management have caused much of the woes in the ecommerce space.
 The lack of coverage remains a challenge as well which has made expansion outside Dhaka complex and expensive for many ecommerce players.